zehaog2/Market_Analyis/README.md

 -Not developed for day traders, option trading, or short-selling.
 Focus on the most basic: buying the stocks of growth companies.
 Can always replace anchor "SPY" with your favorite ETF.
 Complement short to mid term investment strategies, narrow down queries & help risk management.

 ## Disclaimer
-This tool is for educational and speculative purposes only.
-It is not financial advice.
-Do your own research...
+-This project is developed for educational and speculative purposes only.
+It is not intended to provide financial, investment, or trading advice.
+All analyses, tools, and results are for informational use only, and should not be relied upon for making investment decisions.

+-Always do your own research (DYOR) and consult with a licensed financial advisor before making any investment decisions.
+The author of this project, Henry, is not liable for any financial losses or damages incurred from the use of this code.

+-This project is not affiliated with any brokerage, trading platform, or financial institution.
+Licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.
 ---